“We’ve been making tea for three generations, and we get better every year.”David Bigelow

 David E. Bigelow, also known as David Sr. started his career in publishing.
 He later moved into the brokerage business later in life where he sold various foods which would help in his partnership with Ruth when they started the Bigelow Tea business.

 After Bigelow Tea was formed, David oversaw all the finances, ensuring that he and Ruth watched their pennies so that the fledgling business could survive.
-He outlived his wife, Ruth Campbell by 21 years and carried the same strong work ethic as Ruth.
+He outlived his wife, Ruth Campbell by a few years and carried the same strong work ethic as Ruth.
 David Sr. came to the office every day and worked side by side with his son, David Jr. until right before his passing in 1971 at the age of 91.

 Eunice and David Bigelow, Co-Chairmen